dhivyaeswaran/sedanspot/README.md

 (4) Run "make test" to do (3) and run code on the example dataset.
 (5) Run "make clean" to clean binaries and outputs.

-Makefile has currently only been tested on MacOS and may require some changes for the other OS.
+The Makefile has currently only been tested on MacOS and may require some changes for the other OS.